nephio-experimental/tko/REFERENCE.md

 ### [name].plugin.nephio.org

-This group family is used to configure plugins, for both deployment preparation and site meta-scheduling.
-Individual GVKs can be used as targets for the relevant plugin.
+This group family is merely a convention, meant specificall for plugin configuration.
+The `[name]` can be product- or vendor-specific, e.g. "free5gc" or "nokia".

-Note that plugins can target *any* GVK and do not need to make use of this group family, and that beyond the target resource the plugin can make use of *any* resource in the deployment.
+Note that plugins can be triggered by *any* GVK and do *not* need to make use of this group family, and even then beyond the trigger the plugin can make use of *any* resource in the deployment.

-The [name] can be product- or vendor-specific, e.g. "free5gc" or "nokia".

 Annotations
 ===========